 Education

-Education plays a vital role in shaping society's future; and there is no shortage of educational institutions in Limpopo.
+Education can never be taken lightly; it is the back bone of every county in the world and it plays a vital role in shaping society's future; and there is no shortage of educational institutions in Limpopo.
 The province has universities and colleges to pick from; University of Limpopo, University of Venda, Turfloop, Northan Technical College, Tshwane University of Technology, MANCOSA Polokwane Learning Centre, and more, which are creating education jobs for educators, administrators, and support staff.

 Healthcare